Joshndroid/TypeText/README.md

 Offline portable mode also refuses to start with its data folder on a UNC or mapped network drive, and refuses imports from or exports to remote Windows storage.
-"Offline" means TypeText initiates no update or web traffic and keeps its application data on local storage; Windows and other applications retain their normal networking capabilities.
+"Offline" means TypeText contains no application network or update functionality and keeps its application data on local storage.
+Windows may independently perform background system, connectivity, time, update, or certificate-validation traffic while TypeText is running; that operating-system traffic is not initiated by TypeText.

 Portable snippet data is readable JSON and is not encrypted.
 Treat the complete TypeText folder as private, review imported snippets before using them, and do